-This particular recipe I found a while back while attempting to replicate the superior pancakes from Ella’s in San Francisco, a restaurant we frequented during the breakfast-at-noon period of our lives.
+I found this particular recipe a while back while attempting to replicate the superior pancakes from Ella’s in San Francisco, a restaurant we frequented during the breakfast-at-noon period of our lives.
 Check it out if you haven’t been.
 You’ll witness all kinds of cooking in the open kitchen, from chickens roasting for the hash to dough being rolled and cut for the biscuits.
 And the daily changing egg combinations are unique and incredible.

 If you don’t own a griddle, I’ve had this one for about fifteen years and find it great for not only pancakes, but searing chicken and veggies.
-Or utilize the grill side for an alternative to the barbecue.
+Or utilize the grill side for a rainy day, indoor barbecue.

 For the pancakes, combine a few dry ingredients with butter, eggs, vanilla and buttermilk (see an easy make-your-own alternative below if you don’t have on-hand.)